Is AnyTech365 a New Scam?

 Where is AnyTech365 Located?

 Our main office is in Marbella, Spain, which is on the southern coast of Spain.
-We also have offices in Casablanca, Morocco; Copenhagen, Denmark; and San Francisco, California, USA.
+We also have offices in Casablanca, Morocco and Copenhagen, Denmark.
 Our teams are located all over the globe, and many work from home.
 We’ve got more than 400 technicians in 25 countries, who speak 15 languages.

 What Does AnyTech365 Do?

 More than 400 people work for AnyTech365, including IT support agents, compliance specialists, our sales and marketing team, developers and programmers, and, of course, our executive leadership team.
 We assure you: We are real people, dedicated to supporting individuals and small businesses with the highest quality tech support.

 - Service: Tech support from real experts, offering family plans and professional plans

 - Software: AnyTech365 IntelliGuard (AI-powered threat-prevention and monitoring tool), AnyTech365 Security (antivirus protection), AnyTech365 Safe Browse (for faster, better online browsing)